Niab Soft Fruit Day - 3 December 2025

-This year’s annual Soft Fruit Day will be presented by Niab as a hybrid event with spaces for up to 60 people to attend in person and an opportunity for others to view on-line through live streaming.
-Sessions will include the latest developments in pest management in soft fruit crops, new Growing Kent & Medway funded research to improve post-harvest quality, and research to support the improvement of resource use efficiency in the soft fruit sector.
-A final session will be dedicated to presenting and discussing progress in the soft fruit genetic improvement network (SF GIN).
+This year’s annual Soft Fruit Day was a hybrid event.
+Sessions included the latest developments in pest management in soft fruit crops, new Growing Kent & Medway funded research to improve post-harvest quality, and research to support the improvement of resource use efficiency in the soft fruit sector.
+The final session was dedicated to presenting and discussing progress in the soft fruit genetic improvement network (SF GIN).

 09:30 Growing Kent & Medway support for the horticulture, food and drink sector (Simon Barnes, Niab)